endernewton/tf-faster-rcnn/README.md

   GPU_ID=0
   CUDA_VISIBLE_DEVICES=${GPU_ID} ./tools/demo_depre.py
   ```
   **Note**: VGG16 testing probably requires 4G memory, so if you are using GPUs with a smaller memory capacity, please install it with CPU support only.
 Refer to [Issue 25](https://github.com/endernewton/tf-faster-rcnn/issues/25).
-If you cannot get the reported numbers, then probabaly the NMS function is compiled improperly, refer to [Issue 5](https://github.com/endernewton/tf-faster-rcnn/issues/5).

   Demo with Resnet101 if you have downloaded those and placed them in the proper locations:
    ```Shell